An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

 The company produces only two types of final products from four different raw materials.
 The returned final products are modeled as recovered products.
 There are also four technologies available for factories to manufacture products from raw materials and two technologies for recovering used products into final products.

-Table \ref{tab:exp1_payoff} depicts the results of the exact {method} employed in AUGMECON2, \camila{of} \emph{MathLagr} and \camila{of} \emph{MathFix} in the optimization of each objective function of the problem.
+Table \ref{tab:exp1_payoff} depicts the results of the exact {method} employed in AUGMECON2, of \emph{MathLagr} and of \emph{MathFix} in the optimization of each objective function of the problem.

 The third, fourth and fifth columns indicate the results {obtained by} optimizing the economic, environmental {and} social functions.
-For each method, the results reported are the computational running time to find the solution and the values of economic, $f'_{eco}$, environmental, $f'_{env}$, and social{, $f'_{soc}$, functions}.
-Recall that we minimize $f_{eco} =-f'_{eco}$ and $f_{soc}=f'_{soc}$\camilager{, which are equivalent to maximizing $f'_{eco}$ and $f'_{soc}$}. {To calculate the $GAPs$, we assume the solutions achieved by the exact method {to be} the optimal ones.
-Moreover, the rows identified by \camilager{``Speed up''} report the ratio of the exact method execution time and the matheuristics execution time.} All the methods estimate the ideal and nadir points {using}, respectively, the best and worst values of each objective solution.
+For each method, the results reported are the computational running time to find the solution and the values of economic, {$f_{eco}$}, environmental, {$f_{env}$}, and social, {$f_{soc}$}, functions.
+To calculate the $GAPs$ for \emph{MathFix} and \emph{MathLagr} according to Equation \eqref{eq:gap}, we assume the solutions achieved by the exact method to be the optimal ones.
+Moreover, the rows identified by ``Speed up'' report the ratio of the exact method execution time and the matheuristics execution time.
+All the methods estimate the ideal and nadir points {using}, respectively, the best and worst values of each objective solution.

-\emph{MathLagr} is approximately $2.746$, $4.055$ and $12.180$ times faster than the exact method for optimizing the economic, environmental and social objective functions, respectively.
-Despite being slower than \emph{MathLagr}, \emph{MathFix} was still $1.676$, $0.486$ and $1.187$ times faster than the exact method for optimizing the economic, environmental and social objective functions, respectively.
-We highlight that the adaptation of \emph{MathFix} to set lower {bound} constraints related to transportation allowed this method to perform well {to solve} the target {SSC management} problem which, different from the model introduced by \citet{Tautenhain2018}, has {a large number of} integer variables in addition to the binary variables.
+\emph{MathLagr} is approximately \minor{$3.5$ and $25$} times faster than the exact method for optimizing the economic and social objective functions, respectively.
+Despite being slower than \emph{MathLagr}, \emph{MathFix} was still \minor{$3$ and $24$} times faster than the exact method for optimizing the economic and social objective functions, respectively.
+AUGMECON was faster than \emph{MathLagr} and \emph{MathFix} to optimize the environmental objective function.

-\emph{MathLagr} and \emph{MathFix} obtained solutions whose $GAP$s to the solutions obtained by the exact method {were} lower than $0.003384\%$ and $0.004312\%$, respectively.
-Even though both \emph{MathLagr} and \emph{MathFix}output solutions are very close to those found by the exact method, \emph{MathLagr}{,} in particular, was faster and obtained a smaller $GAP$ concerning the economic function {optimization solution}.
+\emph{MathLagr} and \emph{MathFix} obtained solutions for the economic and environmental objective functions whose $GAP$s to the corresponding solutions obtained by the exact method were lower than $0.041\%$ and $0.230\%$, respectively.
+On the one hand, \emph{MathLagr} was faster and obtained a smaller $GAP$ than \emph{MathFix} regarding the economic and environmental function optimization solution.
+On the other, \emph{MathFix} obtained a solution for the social objective function whose $GAP$ to the solution obtained by the exact method was only $0.657\%$.